RazrFalcon/rustybuzz/README.md

 harfbuzz can roughly be split into 6 parts: shaping, subsetting, TrueType parsing, Unicode routines, custom containers and utilities (harfbuzz doesn't use C++ std) and glue for system/3rd party libraries.
-While rustybuzz contains only shaping and some TrueType parsing.
+In the mean time, rustybuzz contains only shaping.
-Most of the TrueType parsing was moved to the [ttf-parser](https://github.com/RazrFalcon/ttf-parser).
+All of the TrueType parsing was moved to the [ttf-parser](https://github.com/RazrFalcon/ttf-parser).
-Subseting was removed.
-Unicode code mostly moved to external crates.
+Subsetting was removed.
+Unicode code was mostly moved to external crates.
 We don't need custom containers because Rust's std is good enough.
 And we do not use any non Rust libraries, so no glue code either.